A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Numerical experiments

 Thus, we present in Table~\ref{Tab_locMG} the ratio of~\eqref{av_error_corr_locMG} to~\eqref{av_error_corr_MG} to compare the error correction (error corr.).
 3)~To compare a global performance, we show the ratio of the overall number of iterations of locMG to MG (iter.).
 One can see that the decrease of the algebraic error per iteration is indeed comparable for both methods, while the local multigrid employs a considerably smaller number of patchwise smoothings/local corrections on each level.

-Finally, let us mention that the local smoothing region can also be found adaptively in a way disconnected from the local mesh refinement, which is then also applicable in uniformly-refined grids.
-Such an approach was designed in~\cite{Mir_Pap_Voh_W} on the basis of the result corresponding to Theorem~\ref{thm_error_contr}.
+Finally, let us mention that the local smoothing region can also be found adaptively in a way disconnected from the local mesh refinement, which is then also applicable in uniformly-refined grids, using that our estimators localize the algebraic error on levels and patches as discussed in Section~\ref{sec_num_loc}.
+Such an approach was designed in~\cite{Mir_Pap_Voh_W}.
 We do not implement and test it here.